 Keeping windows closed when it’s cold is obvious but managing curtains or blinds can be almost as important.
 Closing curtains when it’s dark is a good way to keep heat in, while opening to let sunshine in can help warm an otherwise cold space.
 Also remember to close doors to unused rooms and spaces.

 Does your desk sit near a frosty window?
 Don’t be afraid to rearrange furniture to stay comfortable during the colder months.
 If one side of the house or classroom is more exposed, a new layout could potentially save the need for additional heating.
 A little bit like feng shui for energy efficiency.

 - Heaters gonna heat

-Heaters can be marvelous on a frosty winter’s day but what do how much energy is being consumed?
-Find out how old yor heater is and when it was last serviced.
+Heaters can be marvellous on a frosty winter’s day but do you know how much energy is being consumed?
+Find out how old your heater is and when it was last serviced.
 Energy efficiency can vary widely between different styles and models.

 - Put it in reverse

 Did you know many ceiling fans often have a reverse mode?
 Using ceiling fans at a low speed in the clockwise direction produces a gentle updraft, which forces warm air near the ceiling down into the space below where you want it.
 Perfect for circulating warm air in a chilly classroom.

 It’s a lot more efficient to keep yourself warm as opposed a whole room!
 Ugg boots, beanies, warm slippers, socks, jumpers, blankets and hot water bottles can all go a long way to keeping you warm without using much electricity.
 When you’re at home consider using electric blankets and heat pads instead of heaters when sleeping on the coldest nights.